emfmesquita/beyondhelp/README.md

 ### Enhanced My Characters Page
 - Characters are sorted by name;
 - It is possible to create collapsible folders and add characters to them.
+- Thanks to Tony (https://github.com/zeg-io) for the layout idea.

 ### Enhanced Campaign Page
 - Characters are sorted by name;
 - On campaigns that you are the DM it is possible to create collapsible folders and add characters to them.
+- Thanks to Tony (https://github.com/zeg-io) for the layout idea.

 ### Editor Plugin
 - Extra button on all editors of the site that enables: